Caroline Fredrickson joined ACS in 2009 as its President.

 Before joining ACS, Fredrickson served as the Director of the ACLU’s Washington Legislative Office and as General Counsel and Legal Director of NARAL Pro-Choice America.
 In addition, she served as the Chief of Staff to Senator Maria Cantwell, of Washington, and Deputy Chief of Staff to then-Senate Democratic Leader Tom Daschle, of South Dakota.
 During the Clinton Administration, she served as Special Assistant to the President for Legislative Affairs.

-Fredrickson is currently a member of If/When/How’s Advisory Board.
-She is a co-chair of the National Constitution Center's Coalition of Freedom Advisory Board.
+Fredrickson is currently co-chair of the National Constitution Center's Coalition of Freedom Advisory Board, a member of If/When/How’s Advisory Board, and on the boards of American Oversight and the National Institute of Money and Politics.
 In 2015 Fredrickson was appointed a member of the Yale Les Aspin Fellowship Committee.

 Fredrickson received her J.D. from Columbia Law School and her B.A. from Yale University in Russian and East European Studies summa cum laude.
 She clerked for the Hon.
 James L. Oakes of the United States Court of Appeals for the Second Circuit.